camaraproject/Commonalities/documentation/API-design-guidelines.md

 ### 2.4 Information Representation Standard

-As a messaging standard, the use of [JSON](https://datatracker.ietf.org/doc/html/rfc8259) is proposed as the default in Camara, since it is a light data exchange format and is commonly adopted by current web technologies, although this does not imply that other types of data cannot be used depending on functional and technical requirements.
+As a messaging standard, [JSON](https://datatracker.ietf.org/doc/html/rfc8259) is proposed as the default in Camara because it is a lightweight data exchange format widely adopted by current web technologies.
+However, other data types can be used depending on functional and technical requirements.

-## 2.5 Reduce telco-specific terminology in API definitions
+### 2.5 Reduce telco-specific terminology in API definitions
 CAMARA aims to produce 'intent-based' APIs, which have two key benefits:
 - for the developer: it does not assume familiarity with the network that will fulfil the API.
 - for the operator: it avoids tight-coupling, meaning the API can be fulfilled by various networks (mobile, fixed, satellite etc.) and network versions (4/5/6G etc.)